DanHodges/old-personal-site/_posts/2015-07-11-welcome-to-jekyll.markdown

 repo: true
 ---
 Soccer Dates is a scheduling app I built for my front-end capstone at Nashville Software School.
 This app was designed to solve a pain point I experienced as a soccer coach - the dredded scheduling meeting.
-Soccer dates is a client side angular app that uses AngularJS, Google's Material Design, and Firebase Authentication and REST operations.
+Soccer dates is a client side angular app that uses AngularJS, Google's Material Design, and Firebase for Authentication and REST operations.

 <a href="https://github.com/DanHodges/SoccerDates/" target="_blank">View on GitHub</a>